 Saint Emilion has a rather steep climb on tricky cobblestone streets so be sure to wear good walking shoes!
 When you reach the top of town you’ll be rewarding with a stunning panoramic view of nearby wineries and the town below.
 It’s a view you will never forget and one of the many scenic things in life where the pictures don’t do it justice.

-For just 6.50 euro ($8.50 USD) you can take a short tram ride around some wineries and the tours lasts around 30 minutes.
+You can also take a short tram ride around some wineries and the tours lasts around 30 minutes.
 This is especially a good idea if members of your party aren’t able or willing to rent bicycles.

 Dining in Saint Emilion